SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 - we will later write a module to use that version

 ### Note
-- :warning: the steps are different from the instructions on the web page and in the `README.txt` file
+- :warning: these steps are different from the instructions on the web page and in the `README.txt` file:
-  - not copied under `/usr/bin/`,
+  - nothing copied under `/usr/bin/`,
   - no `chown root`, and
   - no `sudo`

+> Yet you have installed `rclone`

 ---